Roberto Clemente State Park

 History and Origins

-Established in 1973, Roberto Clemente State Park was originally named Harlem River Bronx State Park.
-It was renamed in 1974 to honor Roberto Clemente, the first Latino-American inducted into the Baseball Hall of Fame.
+Back in 1973, Roberto Clemente State Park started life as Harlem River Bronx State Park.
+Just a year later, it was renamed to honor Roberto Clemente, the first Latino-American to break into the Baseball Hall of Fame.

-This 25-acre waterfront park holds the distinction of being the first New York state park established in an urban setting.
-Since its creation, it has served as a vital recreational space for the Morris Heights neighborhood of the Bronx.
+Spanning 25 acres along the water, this park made history as the first New York state park established in an urban setting.
+It serves the Morris Heights neighborhood in the Bronx.

 Park Features